deton57/private-gcp/gke-wp-terraform/README.md

 This workshop will create the following Terraform managed resources:

-* It will enable API services in your GCP project
+* It will enable API services in your GCP project.

 * It will create a VPC, with secondary ranges and VPC service connection.

-* It will create a GKE cluster
+* It will create a standard VPC Native GKE cluster with a node pool.

-* It will create a CloudSQL database
+* It will create a CloudSQL database.

 * It will create a PD with PV and PVC.